Barony of Halton

 The Barony of Halton, in Cheshire, England, comprised a succession of 15 barons and hereditary Constables of Chester under the overlordship of the Earl of Chester.
 It was not an English feudal barony granted by the king but a separate class of barony within the County Palatine of Chester.

+Creation of the barony

 After the Norman conquest, William the Conqueror created the three earldoms of Shrewsbury, Hereford and Chester to protect his border with Wales.
 In 1071, the Earl of Chester, Hugh Lupus, made his cousin, Nigel of Cotentin, the 1st Baron of Halton.
 Halton was a village in Cheshire which is now part of the town of Runcorn.
 At its centre is a rocky prominence on which was built Halton Castle, the seat of the barons of Halton.